anychain/data_platform/README.md

 ## Deploy

-Adop Apache ambari and plus our enhancement to help customer deploy bigdata platform quickly and smoothly.
+Adopt Apache ambari and plus our enhancement to help customer deploy bigdata platform quickly and smoothly.

 Additional deployment stack we have: